-Scorpions are a creepy fact of life for Tyler residents.
+Scorpions are a creepy fact of life for Texas residents.
 Fortunately, most scorpions don't present a medical threat for a healthy adult.
 The one scorpion to watch out for is the bark scorpion.
 Can you guess which kind of scorpion is most likely to get into your home?
 Yup.
 Bark scorpions scale trees.
 It only makes sense that they would also be able to scale our exterior walls.
 Bark scorpions hide under bark.
 So, it also makes sense that they are going to squeeze into every gap or tight space they find.
 Now that we've sufficiently scared you (though that wasn't our intent) let's take a look at three quick and easy scorpion bite prevention tips.

 1. Do A Quick Check

 Scorpions like to get into holes.
 If there is something in your home that looks like a hole, a scorpion might get inside it.
 Most scorpion stings are the result of someone coming into close contact with a scorpion by accident.
 Scorpions won't go looking for a fight with a big human like you.
 Here are some tips to prevent unwanted contact.

 - Shake boots, sneakers, slippers and other footwear.

 - Shake clothing that has been in a drawer, sitting in a pile on the floor, or lying on a surface.